 - Black, Asian and minority ethnic communities are five times more likely to develop CKD that other groups.

-- Every day 20 people in the UK will develop kidney failure.
+- Every day over 20 people in the UK will develop kidney failure.

-- There are around 1,000 children with CKD in the UK
+- There are over 1,000 children with CKD in the UK

 - The first successful human kidney transplant was performed in 1954.

-- Every day 10 people are added to the transplant list.
+- Every day, over 10 people are added to the transplant list.

 - For some people a kidney transplant may be the treatment option that allows them to live as much as they did before their kidneys failed.
 However, a kidney transplant is not a cure as it can only provide 50% of normal kidney function and requires recipients to take medicines for the rest of their lives.